OpenVoxelStudios/CloudVoxel/SECURITY.md

 ## Reporting a Vulnerability

-f you discover a security vulnerability in CloudVoxel, please submit it in the **Security** tab of the [GitHub Repository](https://github.com/OpenVoxelStudios/CloudVoxel/security).
+If you discover a security vulnerability in CloudVoxel, please submit it in the **Security** tab of the [GitHub Repository](https://github.com/OpenVoxelStudios/CloudVoxel/security).

 ### Response Time: